PVNS Ankle as a Cause of Sudden Acute Ankle Pain

 What Was Done?

-I removed his right ankle PVNS tumour using an arthroscopic technique (keyhole surgery).
+As an ankle specialist in Singapore, I removed his right ankle PVNS tumour using an arthroscopic technique (keyhole surgery).

 Two tiny holes were created over the front of his right ankle and an arthroscope (camera) is introduced into the right ankle to visualise the tumour and to remove it.
 The patient was able to walk well without pain a few days after the keyhole surgery.